How to Build a Compost Pile: Complete Guide with 9 Methods

-The browns include dead leaves, chopped stalks, wood chips, husks, nut shells, hay, and grains from the kitchen: cereals, breads, etc. Greens are grasses, fresh leaves and weeds, and vegetable and fruit kitchen scraps.
+- The browns include dead leaves, chopped stalks, wood chips, husks, nut shells, hay, and grains from the kitchen: cereals, bread, etc. Greens are grasses, fresh leaves and weeds, and vegetable and fruit kitchen scraps.

 - Check the moisture level and, ideally, cover the pile without cutting off oxygen.

 The most laid-back approach to composting consists of heaving stuff onto the compost heap and walking away.

 If you’re not in a hurry, this can be perfectly satisfactory.
 But it can be hard to keep the pile neat, and hard to access the finished compost, and such piles may be vulnerable to going anaerobic and to incursions by wildlife.

 A compost bin solves the neatness problem and helps to keep the new stuff on top, separate from the finished compost at the bottom.
 A bin with a lid (even if it’s just loose boards) will keep out wildlife and help contain odor.

 If your piles tend to go anaerobic, sprinkling a thin layer of finished compost or a few wood chips over them from time to time as you’re building them may be enough to solve the problem.

 Dirt introduces a fetch batch of beneficial organisms to the pile, while wood chips tend to create good air pockets.

 As for easy access, some compost bins are built so that you can get at the stuff at the bottom, and more than one composter has scooped compost from beneath an active heap.